erinvoss/genetic-risk-score/README.md

-﻿# Genetic Risk Score Calculation
+﻿# Polygenic Risk Score (PRS) Calculation

 - **Date Written:** 22.04.2019
 - **Date Last Updated:** 14.04.2026

 ## Description
-Genetic risk scores (AKA: polygenic scores, polygenic risk scores, or genome-wide scores) is a summary measure of a set of risk-associated genetic variants and can be easily calculated using PLINK.
+Polygenic risk scores (AKA: genetic risk scores, polygenic  scores, or genome-wide scores) is a summary measure of a set of risk-associated genetic variants and can be easily calculated using PLINK.

 ## Requirements
-1. **PLINK** (v1.9 is used here)
+1. **PLINK** (v2.0 is used here)
-	 - The most common and easiest way to do this in PLINK ([v1.9](https://www.cog-genomics.org/plink/1.9/score))
+	- The most common and easiest way to do this in PLINK [v2.0][https://www.cog-genomics.org/plink/2.0/score]
+	- GP2 has developed an end-to-end PRS calculation pipeline using Nextflow, which is described [here](https://github.com/hirotaka-i/gp2-gwas-variants-cumulative-burden).
 	- Other tools, including [PRSice](https://choishingwan.github.io/PRSice/) and [LDpred2](https://privefl.github.io/bigsnpr/articles/LDpred2.html), are available as well.
+ -
 2. **PLINK Binary Files** (`.bed`, `.bim`, `.fam`)
 3. **Score File**
 	- This is a file with a variant identifier, allele, and an associated score value
 	- These scores come from GWA Studies
-	- This [repository](https://github.com/neurogenetics/genetic-risk-score) has the risk score file for Parkinson's disease based on the most recent PD GWAS (META5) [Nalls _et al._, 2019](https://www.biorxiv.org/content/10.1101/388165v3)
+	- This [repository](https://github.com/erinvoss/polygenic-risk-score) has the risk score file for Parkinson's disease based on the most recent PD GWAS (META5) [Nalls _et al._, 2019](https://www.biorxiv.org/content/10.1101/388165v3)
 		- `META5_GRS_chr_bp.txt` has variants structured as chromosome:basepair
 		- `META5_GRS_RSid.txt` has variants structured as RS-IDs
 	- The format of the file should match this example: